 d) Include in the record:

-- Names and titles of assisting professional service providers and assisting non-professional support personnel.
+iii.
+Names and titles of assisting professional service providers and assisting unregulated support personnel.

 e) Include as part of documentation requirements:

-- Dates and brief entries related to any communication to or with the client, including missed or cancelled appointments, telephone or electronic contact.
+iii.
+Dates and entries related to any communication to or with the client, family and/or decision-makers, including missed or cancelled appointments, telephone, or electronic contact.

 f) Include sufficient detail in the record to allow the client to be managed by another speech-language pathologist or audiologist.